fabiolb/fabio/docs/content/ref/registry.file.noroutehtmlpath.md

 title: "registry.file.noroutehtmlpath"
 ---

-`registry.file.noroutehtmlpath` configures the KV path for the HTML of the noroutes page.
+`registry.file.noroutehtmlpath` configures the path the HTML page when no route was found.

 The default is